 Another Tucker brother Thomas did not join in the family business of Silk, but instead preferred to be a farmer.
-His farm was at the bottom of Silver Street, Bourton on the right-hand side and would become known as Church Farm.
-(Demolished).
+His farm was in Silver Street, Bourton on the south side, and would become known as Church Farm. (now demolished).
 The census of 1851 gave the information that his farm was quite large and consisted of 491 acres of land and he employed 27 labourers.
 In 1859 he gave a small piece of land and a substantial donation towards the building of a new church that was dedicated to St James.
+(Below).
 This was in response to the growing popularity of what the diocesan clergy and landed gentry were calling dissenter churches.
 The same had happened in Watchfield with a new chapel having been built the previous year.
 Thomas had married a local girl Lucy Povey in 1833, the event being recorded in the Shrivenham parish register.
 They did have one child, a son called Benjamin who was baptised at St Andrew's, Shrivenham on 3rd April 1834, but sadly died on 19th of the same month.
-From subsequent census records it would appear that they produced no further children.
-He died in 1868 and was buried on 17th April at Shrivenham.
+From subsequent census records they produced no further children.
+Thomas died in 1868 and was buried on 17th April at Shrivenham.
 Lucy died in 1874 aged 68 and was buried at St Andrew's on the 8th June.
-(Below.
-Referred to as Church House but it was the farmhouse of Church Farm.
-Photo ex-RMCS Library).